 Lincoln Scholarship Committee

 The Lincoln Scholarship Committee administers the information, applicant review, and selection processes for several scholarships and awards available to Lincoln students graduating from secondary schools.
 The Committee also fundraises on behalf of the Lincoln Permanent Scholarship Fund and mails an annual appeal letter to residents of Lincoln.
 In recent years, town residents have contributed more than $5000 annually to the Fund.
 There are three trustees, each of whom is appointed for a three-year term.
-Current trustees of the Lincoln Scholarship Committee are Lincoln Carolyn Dwyer, Nancy Marshall, and Barbara Slayter.
+Current trustees of the Lincoln Scholarship Committee are Lincoln residents Carolyn Dwyer, Aldis Russell, and Carol Lovell Carmody.

 The scholarships and awards for which the LSC is responsible include: